Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

 We topologize $H^{p}(\wh{W})=\ula{\lim}\,H^{p}(K_{i})$~\cite[Proposition~3F.5]{hatch} with the inverse limit topology.
 This is the topology induced from the Tychonov topology by the inclusion

 In fact, this is also the quotient topology induced by the complex $(\EE_{*},d)$ (exercise).
 In any event, it is clear that the elements of $H^{p}(\wh{W})$, viewed as linear functionals on $H_{p}(\wh{W})$, are continuous and so, this being the vector space dual, it is also the strong dual of $H_{p}(\wh{W})$.
-Similarly, the elements of $H_{p}(\wh{W})$, viewed as linear functionals on $H^{p}(\wh{W})$, are continuous (exercise), so homology and cohomology are strong duals of each other.
+Similarly, the elements of $H_{p}(\wh{W})$, viewed as linear functionals on $H^{p}(\wh{W})$, are continuous (exercise), so homology is a subspace of the strong dual of cohomology.

-Set $K_{i}^{\o}$ equal to the relative interior of $K_{i}$ in $\wh W$, noting that the inclusions $H^{p}_{\kappa}(K_{i}^{\o})\hra H^{p}_{\kappa}(K_{i+1}^{\o})$ induce a natural identification $H^{p}_{\kappa}(\wh{W})=\ura{\lim}\,H^{p}_{\kappa}(K_{i}^{\o})$.
+Set $K_{i}^{\circ}$ equal to the relative interior of $K_{i}$ in $\wh W$, noting that the inclusions $H^{p}_{\kappa}(K_{i}^{\circ})\hra H^{p}_{\kappa}(K_{i+1}^{\circ})$ induce a natural identification $H^{p}_{\kappa}(\wh{W})=\ura{\lim}\,H^{p}_{\kappa}(K_{i}^{\circ})$.
 We give this space the direct limit (weak) topology.
-Equivalently, the topology on $H^{p}_{\kappa}(\wh{W})\ss H^{p}(\wh{W})$ is the induced topology (exercise).
+Equivalently, the topology on $H^{p}_{\kappa}(\wh{W})\subset H^{p}(\wh{W})$ is the induced topology (exercise).

-\subsection{The asymptotic currents for $\XX_{g}$.}
+\subsection{The asymptotic currents for $\XX$.}

+While the results in this section are intended for $\XX_{g}$, where $g$ is the monodromy of the leaves in $W$ of a foliation $\wh\HH$ of relative depth one, we will be more general for possible future applications.
+Thus, let $\LL$ be a one dimensional foliation of $\wh W$ transverse to $\tb\wh W$ and of class at least $\COO$ (no foliation $\HH$ in sight).
+We assume that, in the arms of a suitable octopus decomposition, the leaves of $\LL$ are the fibers of an interval bundle.
+We let $\XX$ be the lamination consisting of the leaves of $\LL$ that do not meet $\tb\wh W$.
+Since $\XX$ is closed in $W$ and lies in the compact nucleus of an octopus decomposition, it is compact.
+Evidently, $\LL_{g}$ and the core lamination $\XX_{g}$ satisfy all of this.